Close Icon

 What repairs am I responsible for?

 You are required to keep your home in good decorative order and ensure fixtures and fittings are maintained so they do not cause a danger to anyone or damage the property.
 We do not charge you for items that break through normal wear and tear.
 But you will be charged for the cost of any repairs needed due to damage or neglect.
-Click here to view a full list of responsibilities in our repairs guide.
+View a full list of responsibilities in our repairs and home maintenance guide.

 Open/Close Icon